matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 Metadata you do not have to play.
 And a real hash table where everybody had their metadata is a concurrency disaster.

 It belongs on the object, so it should flow.
-It should be copyable.
+It should be copiable.
 And if you do that, it has to be associated with identity.
 These things are associated with values.
 I can have 1, 2, 3, and then say I found it on the Internet.
 I could have 1, 2, 3, and say I got it out